 Chances are, you commonly request patient feedback about your dental practice.
 However, if you’re like most dentists, you rarely do anything with the advice given.

-The thing is, failing to evaluate feedback and grant reasonable requests sends a message of indifference that won’t keep your waiting room full.
+The thing is, failing to evaluate the feedback you receive as a dentist and grant reasonable requests sends a message of indifference that won’t keep your waiting room full.
 Keep reading to learn what you have to gain by using patient comments to make positive changes.

 When you analyze patient comments, you’re able to recognize patterns that need your attention.
 Common patient complaints — such as unpleasant staff, problems scheduling an appointment, and difficulty or delays getting medical records — can cause people not to return to your practice.

-Failing to provide a positive patient experience can have serious consequences.
+Dentists who fail to provide a positive patient experience can face serious consequences.
 More than half of Americans have decided not to go through with a planned purchase or transaction due to bad customer service, according to American Express.
 Furthermore, 33 percent said they would consider switching companies after just one instance of bad customer service.

 It’s discouraging for patients to voice their opinion and not feel heard.
 Requesting patient feedback is nice, but it doesn’t mean much unless you actually do something with it.